LightStrider23/systemspecs/README.md

 ## 🚀 How to Run the Investigation?

-1. Make sure you have Python installed on your Windows machine.
+1. Download the exe on the releases
-2. (Add any specific library installation steps here, e.g., `pip install -r requirements.txt` if you have one)
+2. Find the exe file on your downloads
-3. Run the main Python script (e.g., `python main_script_name.py`)
+3. Run the app
 4. Bask in the glory of knowing your hardware specs!

 ## 😎 Go Forth and Be Informed!